 What Is Dolby Atmos?

 Dolby Atmos is an object-based audio format that brings immersive sound effects to movies that would otherwise play in 7.1, 5.1, or 2.1 channels.
-Mainly, Atmos brings a height element to audio environments in which sound is bounced off the ceiling (or, directly from above with ceiling-mounted speakers) so audio can be heard from overhead and behind.
+Mainly, Atmos brings a height element to audio environments in which sound is played from above with ceiling-mounted speakers or bounced off the ceiling from an angled speaker (often found in sound bars).
+As a result, audio can be heard from the front, sides, overhead, and behind.

 Obviously, Dolby Atmos in home theaters is a watered-down version of what you would experience in Atmos-enabled cinemas, but there is definitely a noticeable difference at home.